optsuite/optlib/README.md

 - ......

-## Sino-Russian Mathematics Center Formalization Plan
+## Mathematics Textbook Formalization Project

 ### Objectives
 The project aims to systematically formalize core areas of mathematics, including convex analysis, numerical linear algebra, and high-dimensional probability using Lean.
 By formalizing classical textbooks and building a machine-readable, verifiable knowledge network, the initiative will bridge traditional human-written mathematics with AI-assisted reasoning and scientific computing.
 The ultimate goal is to create a replicable paradigm for textbook formalization, foster integration between mathematics and artificial intelligence, and establish a foundation for next-generation mathematical infrastructure.